Skip to cookie consent Skip to main content

 Mitral Valve Regurgitation: Diagnosis & Treatment

-Mitral valve regurgitation is a condition that occurs when one of the valves in your heart leaks, allowing blood to flow backward through the heart and toward the lungs.
+Mitral valve regurgitation is a condition that occurs when the mitral valve in your heart leaks, allowing blood to flow backward through the heart and toward the lungs.
 Mild cases can be harmless, but more severe cases can make your heart inefficient and cause symptoms that need medical or surgical treatment.
 A doctor can diagnose the condition with painless, non-invasive tests.

 How is mitral valve regurgitation diagnosed?

 To diagnose mitral valve regurgitation, your doctor will perform a physical exam.
-They'll listen to your heart with a stethoscope, ask you about symptoms of mitral valve regurgitation, and check for swelling, especially in the extremities.
-If they suspect mitral regurgitation, they'll order tests to confirm the condition.
+They'll listen to your heart with a stethoscope, ask you about symptoms of mitral valve regurgitation like shortness of breath, and check for swelling, especially in the extremities.

 • CT scan: A 3D X-ray that shows your heart from all angles.